Manifestation Determination in Arizona: What Happens When Your Child Gets Suspended

 Arizona-Specific Context: Charter Schools

-Charter schools in Arizona account for roughly 16% of students and have documented higher rates of special education procedural noncompliance.
+Charter schools in Arizona account for roughly 16% of students and have documented counseling-out concerns.
 Charter schools sometimes conduct MDR meetings without a proper LEA representative who has authority to commit district resources, or without all required IEP team members.
-They also more frequently use informal removals — sending students home "for the day" without characterizing it as a suspension — to avoid triggering the 10-day count.
+They also may use informal removals — sending students home "for the day" without characterizing it as a suspension — so document every removal and ask whether it counts toward the 10-day total.

 Document every removal from your child's school placement, regardless of what the school calls it.
 An email to the school after each incident asking them to confirm whether the removal counts toward the 10-school-day total creates a paper trail and signals that you know the rules.